-4. For asynchronous replication, the host sees very little latency since completion is returned when the local controller receives the data.
+4. For asynchronous replication, the host will see very little latency, since completion will be returned once the local controller has received the data.
 Only one data transfer may be outstanding between the local and remote site in asynchronous replication mode however, so the maximum request rate is dependent on the amount of time taken for that replication.
 The maximum rate can be calculated by taking the reciprocal of the latency calculated in step 3.
 Using 4.83 milliseconds (0.00483 seconds) as an example, 1 divided by 0.00483 equals about 207 requests per second.
 If the connection is made via ATM, the latency from step 3 of 7.24 milliseconds results in a maximum request rate of about 138 requests per second.

-The calculated rate is the maximum rate that can be supported while retaining full asynchronous response times.
-If the rate rises above the calculated value, then more requests are arriving at the controller every second than can be sent sequentially over the communications link.
-This results in queues of requests building at the local site and, when the number of requests exceeds the value of OUTSTANDING_IO, the request is delayed for a significant period of time (as shown in the section "Asynchronous operation" on page 10), resulting in a large increase in response time.
+The rate that is calculated is the maximum rate that can be supported while retaining full asynchronous response times.
+If the rate rises above the calculated value, then more requests will be arriving at the controller every second than can be sequentially sent over the communications link.
+This will result in queues of requests building at the local site, and when the number of requests exceeds the value of OUTSTANDING_IO, the request will be delayed for a significant period of time (as detailed earlier), resulting in a large increase in response time.

-It is important to note that most I/O is quite bursty.
-Although the average arrival rate may be below the thresholds calculated in this step, bursts of I/O requests may cause an instantaneous peak rate and lengthy response times.
+It is important to note that most I/O is quite "bursty."
+Although the average arrival rate may be below the thresholds calculated in this step, bursts of I/O requests may cause an instantaneous peak rate that will cause lengthy response times.

-A rule of thumb is to aim for an average rate of no more than 80% of the rates calculated in this step.
+A general rule of thumb is to aim for an average rate of no more than 80% of the rates calculated in this step.
 From the examples given, an average write rate of more than 165 requests per second (fiber) or 110 write requests per second (ATM) may result in long response times.
 Once the maximum write request rates have been calculated, the minimum transport bandwidth should (once again) be determined.
-As shown in step 2, this determination is accomplished by multiplying the average write transfer size by the write request rate.
+As explained in step 2, this is done by multiplying the average write transfer size by the write request rate.
 For the examples given, a maximum rate of 165 write requests per second yields a data rate of 1.32 megabytes per second.
-For a rate of 110 write requests per second on ATM, the minimum required bandwidth is 880 kilobytes per second.
+For a rate of 110 on ATM, the minimum required bandwidth will be 880 kilobytes per second.

-- 5. If the data gathered in step 1 indicates that the write request rate for an association set exceeds the maximum request rate for asynchronous requests calculated in step 4, then better performance can be realized by setting the operation mode to synchronous.
-On the other hand, if the request rate from step 1 is less than the maximum rate for asynchronous mode, then setting the operation mode to asynchronous provides the best response time. - 6.
+- 5. If the data gathered in step 1 indicates that the write request rate for an association set will exceed the maximum request rate for asynchronous requests calculated in step 4, then better performance will be realized by setting the operation mode to synchronous.
+On the other hand, if the request rate from step 1 is less than the maximum rate for asynchronous, then setting the operation mode to asynchronous will provide the best performance. - 6.
 The optimum value of OUTSTANDING_IO depends on both the type of unit and the spatial locality of requests sent to individual units.

-For JBOD units, if there is a possibility that two or more requests will be sent rapidly to the same location on the unit, the value of OUTSTANDING_IO should be set fairly low.
+For JBOD units, if there is a possibility that two or more requests might be sent rapidly to the same location on the unit, the value of OUTSTANDING_IO should be set fairly low.
 A value of 10 or less is recommended.